kvicky110202/Research-Assistant-Tool/README.md

 # 🏙️ **Research Assistant Tool**

-built a user-friendly research assistant tool designed for effortless information retrieval.
+Built a user-friendly research assistant tool designed for effortless information retrieval.
 Users can input URLs and ask questions to receive relevant insights from a domain.
 (But it's features can be extended to any domain.)
 ![product screenshot](resources/image.png)
 ### Features